websights

 Large Eddy Simulation: Flow Over a Cylinder

-The purpose of this numerical simulation is to validate the following parameters of incompressible Large Eddy Simulation (LES) of flow over a cylinder:
+The purpose of this numerical simulation is to validate the following parameters of the incompressible Large Eddy Simulation (LES) flow over a cylinder:

 • Stream-wise Velocity distribution in the wake

-The numerical simulation results of SimScale were compared with the experimental results.
-The flow regime selected for the study is classified as sub-critical with a flow reynold number of Re=3900.
+The numerical simulation results of SimScale were compared with the experimental results\(^{1,2,3}\).
+The flow regime selected for the study is classified as sub-critical with a flow Reynolds number of \(Re\)=3900.

 Geometry

-The geometry of the study is a straight cylindrical body (see Fig.1.).
+The geometry of the study is a straight cylindrical body (see Figure 1).
 A brief description of the dimensions is provided by the table below.

-An O-type domain was selected as the flow domain around the cylinder.
-The domain was 15D in the radial direction and πD in the span-wise direction (see Fig.2.).
-For this study a structured hexahedral mesh was created with the open source ‘BlockMesh-tool’.
+For this study, a structured hexahedral mesh was created with the open-source ‘BlockMesh-tool’.
 The grid nodes are distributed by a geometric grading in the radial direction.
-Further, the nodes are clustered near the stagnation point and in the wake region along the stream-wise direction.
-The mesh is based on a y-plus (y+) criterion of y+<1 in the radial direction.
-The complete details of the mesh are listed in the following table:
+Further, the nodes are clustered near the stagnation point and in the wake region along the streamwise direction.
+The mesh is based on a y-plus \((y+)\) criterion of \(y+\)<1 in the radial direction.
+The complete details of the mesh are listed in Table 2:

 Simulation Setup